EVM Trading

 - "Sell my entire DEGEN position"

-Your bot resolves the token contract addresses, fetches a 0x quote, runs a pre-trade report, and presents a summary before executing.
-Set autoApprove: true in the bot's default order profile to skip the confirmation step.
+The agent flow resolves the token contract addresses, fetches a 0x quote, runs a pre-trade report, and presents a summary before submission.
+If the authorized rules/profile allow execution, eligible orders can move through the execution path without an additional chat confirmation.

-The Automation tab (/studio/bots/[botId]/automation) lets you create rules that trigger EVM trades automatically on price movements, technical conditions, or scheduled DCA intervals.
-The full pipeline — quote → security check → policy check → execute — runs automatically when a rule fires.
+Hub rules can produce EVM trade candidates on price movements, technical conditions, Signal Sources, or scheduled DCA intervals.
+The pipeline preserves quote, security status, policy checks, and explicit submitted/blocked/approval-required outcomes when a rule fires.

 Fee structure